Narmilan-A/Smart-Vegetation-Mapping-Workshop/Activity 1.2 - Aerial Data Processing with Agisoft Metashape for Beginners.md

   - **Description**: Limits the number of tie points used to align photos.
   - **When to use**: When the alignment process needs to be fast, and you are not focused on ultra-high accuracy.
   - **Impact**: Faster processing, but reduced precision and potential misalignments in complex scenes.
+  - **Real-world Example**: A quick scan of a large open field where accuracy isn't the top priority, and speed is important.

 - **High Limit (e.g., 50,000-100,000)**:
   - **Description**: Increases the number of tie points used, enhancing the precision of the alignment.
   - **When to use**: For better accuracy in the final model.
 Suitable for most normal projects.
   - **Impact**: Improved alignment accuracy with a slightly increased processing time.
+  - **Real-world Example**: Mapping a park with trees and paths, where good accuracy is needed but the project is still relatively simple.

 - **Very High Limit (e.g., 200,000 or more)**:
   - **Description**: Uses a very high number of tie points for the most accurate alignment.
   - **When to use**: For extremely detailed models or scientific applications where precision is paramount.
   - **Impact**: Very slow processing, but results in extremely accurate 3D models.
+  - **Real-world Example**: A botanical survey of a complex forest where you need to capture every detail of the environment for research purposes.

 ---